whitschroder/remote-sensing/_sources/topo.md

 The Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER) was a Japanese multispectral sensor mounted on NASA's Terra satellite in 1999.
 Stereo imagery was processed to generate the first version of the ASTER Global Digital Elevation Model (GDEM), perhaps more appropriately called a DSM, covering 99% of the Earth's land surface between 83° north and 83° south latitude.
 The third version of the GDEM was released in 2019 with significant improvements, removing above ground artifacts.

 ASTER data are no longer available through the USGS Earth Explorer and can instead be downloaded from [NASA Earth Data Search](https://search.earthdata.nasa.gov/search).

+## AIRSAR

+A product of the Jet Propulsion Laboratory (JPL), the Airborne Synthetic Aperture Radar (AIRSAR) instrument was an airborne system that operated from 1988 to 2004, collecting limited data over selected study regions, at approximately 5 m resolution.
+AIRSAR data can be browsed through a list of [missions](https://airsar.jpl.nasa.gov/cgi-bin/internet.plex) a search for [precision data](https://airsar.jpl.nasa.gov/cgi-bin/search.plex), and an [interactive map](https://airsar.jpl.nasa.gov/cgi-bin/map.pl).

+## USGS 3D Elevation Program (3DEP)

+Near nationwide digital elevation models for the U.S. are available at the [National Map](https://apps.nationalmap.gov/downloader/).
+Data are available at 1 m, 5 m, 10 m, and 30 m resolution.

 ## Raster Calculator